mooreCS65/mooreCS65.github.io/syllabus.md

 >On Slack, you can tag me by adding `@Meredith Moore` to your message.
 This will notify me immediately of your post.
 You can also message me privately by sending me a *Direct Message*.

 ### CS Tutors ###
 Drake University offers **free** tutoring services for introductory computer science students.
-If you are interested in scheduling an individual tutoring appointment, visit the [Tutoring Services](https://library.drake.edu/get-help/services-for-students/tutoring/) page on the Cowles Library website.
-To see what slots are available, scroll down to the **Math Tutoring** section to see what times are open.
-(Math and CS are combined into one tutoring schedule since it is one department.)
+If you are interested in scheduling an individual tutoring appointment, visit the [Tutoring Services](https://www.drake.edu/access-success/tutoring/#Math/Computer%20Science) page.

 ### Academic Success Resources ###
 Check out the [Academic Success](https://www.drake.edu/acadassist/) website.
 It includes a page for [Skills for Success](https://www.drake.edu/access-success/skillsforsuccess/) with excellent tips for management classwork.
 You may also find the following resources useful: